 VISION 2050 as updated continues to recommend the arterial street and highway system be maintained to effectively carry higher levels of people and goods and be expanded to address residual congestion.
-In developing plan recommendations, Commission staff considered adding roadway capacity only after first considering the congestion-reducing effects of other plan elements, including a near doubling of transit service, a well-connected bicycle and pedestrian network, compact development, and mix of land uses.
 Recommended functional improvements-widening of an existing arterial or constructing a new arterial-to the arterial street and highway system remain primarily unchanged with this plan update.